 Comparisons of our fit to various sets of inelastic electron and muon ${\cal F}_2$ data on proton and deuteron targets are shown in Figures~\ref{fig:f2fit_highx} (for SLAC, BCDMS and NMC).
-Comparisons to low x H1(electron) data on protons are shown in Figure~\ref{fig:f2fit_lowx}.
+Comparisons to H1(electron-proton) data at low values of $x$ are shown in Figure~\ref{fig:f2fit_lowx}.
 Our effective LO model describes the inelastic charged lepton ${\cal F}_2$ data both in the low $x$ as well as in the high $x$ regions.
-The model also provides a good description of both low energy and high energy photo-production cross sections\cite{photo} on proton and deuteron targets for incident photon energies above $\nu=1$ GeV (which corresponds $W>1.7$ GeV) as shown in Figure~\ref{fig:photo}.
+The model also provides a very good description of both low energy and high energy photo-production cross sections\cite{photo} on proton and deuteron targets for incident photon energies above $\nu=1$ GeV (which corresponds $W>1.7$ GeV) as shown in Figure~\ref{fig:photo}.
 For $W<1.7$ GeV, as discussed in the next section, the model describes the average cross section over the resonance region.

 As seen in the figures our fit describes all of the data, including photo-production data in the continuum region.